sfinktah/comfy-ovum/README.md

     - BOOLEAN: exhausted_or_looped — true when the range is exhausted (with repeat disabled) or when it loops (with repeat enabled).
   - Notes:
     - Negative steps are supported exactly like Python range.
 If the computed range is empty, the list is empty and the flag is true; current value returns 0.

+## Open Output via Shell (secure)

+Safely open your rendered media with the system’s default app—no fragile shell strings, no workflow‑stopping errors.

+Why you’ll like it:
+- Validates the path exists and is a regular file before trying to open it.
+- Accepts only image/video types (via MIME detection) to avoid launching arbitrary files.
+- Uses platform‑appropriate launchers:
+  - Windows: start " <file> (handles spaces and the window‑title quirk).
+  - macOS: open <file>
+  - Linux: xdg-open <file>
+- Secure by design: runs without a shell so spaces/quotes can’t break or inject commands.
+- Non‑fatal: any failure returns an “[ERROR] …” string; your workflow keeps going.

+Inputs:
+- input (any, optional passthrough): helps enforce execution order; doesn’t alter your data.
+- filename (STRING): full path to the image or video you want to open.

+Output:
+- STRING: a success message or an “[ERROR] …” detail you can log, display, or ignore.

+Tips:
+- Wire filename from your saver node to auto‑open the latest result.
+- Works well with format/concat nodes to build paths dynamically.
+- On headless systems, the open command may be unavailable; you’ll get a clear error message instead of a crash.